 The connections you make while in college can become invaluable after graduation.
 Getting to know professors and classmates can not only provide a source of social support during the stressful college years but may also provide opportunities for future networking.

 Most professors will have regular office hours when they’re available to meet with students.
 These office hours can be used to talk about class material, get to know your professor better, or get their advice on your future.
 Usually, professors are happy to help students excel in class or discover the next steps in their journey.

 Taking the time to get to know your classmates is also beneficial.
 When students make connections in class this helps give them support.
 Classmates can take notes for each other when someone needs to miss class, they can study together, and assist each other in the post-graduation job hunt.

 Befriending classmates will not only provide academic support, but emotional support, too.
 Nobody understands what a college student is going through as well as another college student.

 Students who are juggling work, family, and school may feel overwhelmed by their college workload.
-Planning ahead and staying organized can help the student stay successful in school despite these extra responsibilities.
+Planning ahead and staying organized can help you stay successful in school despite these extra responsibilities.

-First-gen students could benefit from keeping a planner and scheduling study sessions ahead of time so they don’t fall into the trap of ineffective, last-minute cram sessions.
+Like all students, first-gen students might benefit from keeping a planner and scheduling study sessions ahead of time so they don’t fall into the trap of ineffective, last-minute cram sessions.